Klaus Hommels

-Klaus Hommels is a German venture capitalist.
+Klaus Hommels (born February 17, 1967) is a German venture capitalist.
 He focuses on early and growth-stage investments and has founded his own venture capital fund by the name of Lakestar, through which he has been investing mainly in digital businesses.
 He has been invested in Facebook, Skype and Xing; other examples are Klarna and Revolut.

 Early life and education

 Hommels graduated with a Master of Science in Business Administration and a PhD in Finance from the University of Fribourg (Switzerland).
 After graduating, he started working for Bertelsmann as an Executive Assistant.
 He was Managing Director for AOL Germany from 1995 to 1999 in the areas of business development, content, and advertising.
 He then worked for the private equity firm Apax Partners in Munich as a director until 2000.

 At the height of the Dot-com bubble, he began investing in technology startups as a private investor.
 During this time, he invested in numerous notable startups.
 These included companies like Facebook.
 After six years as a private investor, he moved to London in 2006 as a venture partner at Benchmark Capital (now Balderton Capital).

 In 2019, Hommels advocated for a sovereign wealth fund in the EU, among other things.